-If you have been arrested or charged with burglary of a coin-operated machine in Fort Worth, call our defense attorneys for assistance in understanding your charge and defending your case.
-Under Texas law, a person commits this offense if, without the effective consent of the owner, he or she breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle, contrivance, apparatus, or equipment used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.
+Breaking into a vending machine to get candy or a soda may not seem like a big deal, but it’s a crime in Texas.
+Under Texas law, a person can be charged with “burglary of a coin-operated machine” if without consent of the owner, he or she breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.

 It is important to understand that it is not a crime to break or enter into a coin-operated machine if you have the consent of the owner.
 For it to be a crime, Texas law specifically requires that there is NO consent by the owner of the machine.
 The law also requires that there also be intent to obtain goods or services.

-This crime is classified as a Class A Misdemeanor offense, the most significant type of misdemeanor in Texas.
-There are several types of penalties involved for this type of crime that can be either combined or ordered separately: fines, jail, probation and restitution.
+Breaking into a coin-operated machine is a Class A Misdemeanor, which is the most serious misdemeanor in Texas.
+There are several other types of penalties involved for this type of crime that can be either combined or ordered separately, including fines, jail time, probation and restitution.

-For a burglary of a coin operate machine there are several possible defenses such as negating one or more elements of burglary (lacking intent to commit theft), having consent of the owner of the machine, voluntary intoxication and entrapment.
+For a burglary of a coin operate machine there are several possible defenses, such as negating one or more elements of burglary (lacking intent to commit theft) or having consent of the owner of the machine.
+If you have been arrested or charged with burglary of a coin-operated machine in Fort Worth, call our defense attorneys for assistance in understanding your charge and defending your case.